 If You Put Your Mind To It, You Can Overcome Your Dependency In A Short Time-Frame

-Though determination and a positive outlook are both key within the recovery process, addiction holds intense physical, physiological, and chemical dependencies.
-For these reasons, it takes a certain measure of time for the body and mind to detox, cleanse, and heal.
+Through determination and a positive outlook are both keys within the recovery process, addiction holds intense physical, physiological, and chemical dependencies.
+For these reasons, it takes a certain measure of time for the body and mind to detox, cleanses, and heal.

 In fact, expecting results quickly can be very detrimental to your recovery.
 Patience is essential, along with the understanding that you must walk deliberately and wisely through recovery to achieve maximum success.

 Studies show that patients that engage in a year-long treatment plan, beginning with a 60-90 day stay in a rehab center, are twice as likely to succeed in their treatment.